aidanwhiteley/books/README.md

 * ROLE_ADMIN (logged in with full admin access)

-The application-<env>.yml files can be edited to automatically give a logged on user admin access by specifying there email on Google / Facebook.
+The application-<env>.yml files can be edited to automatically give a logged on user admin access by specifying their email on Google / Facebook.
 See the books:users:default:admin:email setting.

-There's currently a bug with this functionality in the the user only gets properly configured with admin access on the second time they log in.

 ### To-dos

 The main "to do"s include
-* change from http sessions and jsessionid to stateless JWT
 * more exploration of HATEOAS and HAL in the JSON APIs
-* more functionality e.g. supporting comments on book reviews
+* making the front end app a bit prettier!

 ## Functionality